 E-Commerce Growth: Staying Agile in Order Fulfillment

-With more and more consumers ordering food online—thanks in large part to COVID-19—food & beverage manufacturers need to take note.
-Certainly, in the early days of the pandemic, consumers ordered food online in record numbers.
-This was somewhat expected, due to closed restaurants, social distancing, and mask requirements.
-But even now, the trend doesn’t show any signs of stopping.
+It’s clear—largely due to COVID-19—more and more consumers are ordering food online.
+Especially in the early days of the pandemic, consumers ordered food online in record numbers.
+This was somewhat expected, considering widespread restaurant dining room closures, social distancing, and mask requirements.
+But even now, the trend shows no signs of stopping.

 All signs indicate that e-commerce is becoming the new normal in how Americans shop for food—from groceries to home-delivered meal kits to restaurant favorites.
-According to an outlook report published by Statista Research Department, revenue from the e-commerce food & beverage industry in the U.S. was approximately $34 billion in 2021—an increase of more than $8 billion from 2020.
-The company estimates this figure will rise to almost $50 billion by 2025.
+According to an outlook report published by Statista Research Department, revenue from the e-commerce food & beverage industry in the U.S. rose to approximately $34 billion in 2021—an increase of more than $8 billion from 2020.
+Statista estimates this figure will rise to almost $50 billion by 2025.

-Growth has certainly been swift, and as a result, regulatory issues loom.
-Food Engineering noted that the FDA has already partnered with federal, state, and local governments, and industry leaders worldwide, as well as with consumer advocates, with the goal to “ensure that consumers aren’t unwittingly trading food safety for convenience.”
+As with any industry sea change, regulatory issues loom over food & beverage’s rapid e-commerce growth.
+The FDA has already partnered with federal, state, and local governments, and industry leaders worldwide, as well as with consumer advocates, with the goal to “ensure that consumers aren’t unwittingly trading food safety for convenience.”
 The FDA even held a virtual three-day summit in its efforts to pave a way toward that goal.

-Grocers as well as food & beverage manufacturers have been quick to recognize the need to sell where customers are buying.
-In response, they quickly expanded their offerings and market reach by building web stores and mobile apps, providing grocery delivery and curbside pickup, and adding subscription services and third-party marketplace sales.
+Food & beverage processors that want to grow their market share in the new e-commerce climate must update existing order fulfillment operations.
+Grocers as well as manufacturers have been quick to recognize the need to sell where customers are buying, building web stores and mobile apps, providing delivery and curbside pickup, and adding subscription services and third-party marketplace sales.

-Expectations for lower margins and the availability of omnichannel capabilities round out the challenges of e-commerce fulfillment.
 Space and labor costs for e-commerce operations tend to run two-to-three times higher than traditional warehouses.
-It is, therefore, important to create efficiency and control costs—all while keeping customer service standards high.
-Even so, managing the needs of multiple sales channels can be daunting, especially when consumers expect a stress-free experience, regardless of whether they’ve ordered online, by phone, or in store.
+As such, it’s important to create efficiency and control costs while keeping customer service standards high.

 Strategies for Successful E-commerce